Transparent Bitcoin Mining Data Centers in Europe: 7 Criteria for Investors 2026

 The production cost per BTC is derived from: total energy consumed, total energy cost, hardware amortisation, operations and maintenance labour, and any management or hosting fees.
 Each line item should be available for investor review.

 GM3 reference: Production cost in 2025: approximately CHF 54,000 per BTC (approximately USD 60,000).
-The average market price of Bitcoin in 2025 was approximately USD 105,000.
-This yields a production margin of approximately 43%.
-GM3 produced 14.5 BTC in 2025, generating CHF 1,441,454 in revenue, a net profit of CHF 281,619, and an EBITDA of approximately USD 566,000.
+The average market price of Bitcoin in 2025 was approximately USD 103,000.
+On a company basis this represented a production margin of approximately 42% in 2025.
+GM3 produced 14.5 BTC in 2025.
+For the same year, GM3 reported approximately USD 1.77M in revenue and approximately USD 566,000 in EBITDA, with a net profit of CHF 261,639.52.
 These figures are drawn from GM3's 2025 financial statements.

-> "A production cost of ~$60,000/BTC against a 2025 average market price of ~$105,000 is a 43% production margin.
-That is the number to benchmark, not a projected one."
+> "A production cost of ~$60,000/BTC in 2025 against a 2025 average market price of ~$103,000 is a company production margin, not a projected investor return."

 Criterion 6: Legal Vehicle and Regulatory Oversight